State

 |

-At a hearing conducted under this chapter, the health officer who ordered confinement has the burden of showing by a preponderance of the evidence that the respondent is infected with a communicable disease, poses a substantial threat to the public health, and that confinement Page No. 3 of the respondent is necessary and is the least restrictive alternative to protect or preserve the public health.
+If the court finds the respondent is infected with a communicable disease, poses a substantial threat to the public health, and confinement is necessary and least restrictive alternative, the court may order continued confinement.

 |